The Best 50 Things to Do in Edinburgh

 10. Royal Mile

-The Royal Mile is the most important street in the medieval city of Edinburgh, connecting the Castle with the Palace of Holyrood house.
+The Royal Mile is the most important street in the medieval city of Edinburgh Scotland, connecting the Castle with the Palace of Holyrood house.

 As you walk the Royal Mile from the Castle, you’ll see souvenir shops, many shops selling you scarves with typical Scottish designs in different colors.